 You can't fail!
 The FISC test allows a botanical field skill level to be assigned to you, your FISC level (Level 1-6).
-See the Botanical Skills Ladder on page 5 for the general skill level descriptions.
+See the Botanical Skills Ladder on page 4 for the general skill level descriptions.

 Remember a FISC only assesses the field skills relevant to each of the levels on the Ladder.
-You are awarded a certificate stating your FISC level.
+You are awarded a certificate at the end of the year from BSBI stating your FISC level.
 You may wish to come back in a few years to take the FISC again to see how you have progressed.